ansys/pyaedt/doc/source/Resources/ClientServer.rst

 You can launch PyAEDT on a remote machine if these conditions are met:

 - PyAEDT is installed on client and server machines.
-(There is no need to have AEDT installed on the the client machine.)
+(There is no need to have AEDT installed on the client machine.)
 - The same Python version is used on the client and server machines.
 (CPython 3.6+ or IronPython is embedded in the AEDT installation.)